Life As a Mechanical Engineering Technician

 What work experience do I need to become a Mechanical Engineering Technician?

-Those thinking about becoming a Mechanical Engineering Technician might also be interested in the following careers:
+Those interested in being a Mechanical Engineering Technician may also be interested in:

 - Electrical and Electronics Repairers, Commercial and Industrial Equipment

 - Patternmakers, Metal and Plastic

 Career changers with experience as a Mechanical Engineering Technician sometimes find work in one of the following fields:

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|